 In the past 10 years, Canada has lost 500,000 manufacturing jobs.
 A new United Way Toronto report found that in and around Toronto, Canada's largest city, 20 per cent of people are now employed in precarious, unstable or part-time jobs.
 This type of employment has increased by 50 per cent in the past 20 years since NAFTA was signed.
 In this same period, not a single notable social program has been introduced or expanded.
 Free trade has permanently eroded our sense of what people can do together for the common good.

-Canada is also facing over $2.5-billion worth of legal suites by corporations that are permitted to sue countries under NAFTA for potential profits if blocked by health and safety or environmental laws from conducting business as usual.
+Canada is also facing over $2.5-billion worth of legal suits by corporations that are permitted to sue countries under NAFTA for potential profits if blocked by health and safety or environmental laws from conducting business as usual.
 Current suits include a U.S. corporation challenging a moratorium on natural gas fracking in Quebec, a court decision to annul a patent by Eli Lilly, a decision against opening a new gravel quarry in Ontario because of the likely effect on water and farmland, and many others "coming down the pipeline."

 In Mexico millions of small farmers were displaced when NAFTA came into force in 1994 creating a massive push for migration to the United States.
 But NAFTA hit Mexico very hard again during the 2008-2009 financial crisis given Mexico's dependency on the United States.
 In fact, Felipe Calderon's presidency has been characterized by the slowest growth since 1954, a mere 1.58 per cent in average from 2007 to 2011, and, according to World Bank indicators, between 2007 and 2010, GDP per capita in Mexico decreased by 3.71 per cent, which is among the worst performance in Latin America.